How to Improve Problem Solving Skills: A Practical Guide

 Will AI Tools Replace Human Problem-Solvers?

 Not a chance.
 Think of AI as a powerful collaborator, not a replacement.
-Tools like Zemith are incredible for crunching massive amounts of data, spotting patterns a human might miss, and modeling outcomes at scale.
+Tools like are incredible for crunching massive amounts of data, spotting patterns a human might miss, and modeling outcomes at scale.
 They handle the heavy lifting of analysis so you can focus on the bigger picture.

 But AI can't replicate core human abilities.
 It can't frame the right question to begin with.
 It lacks ethical judgment, creative intuition for truly novel ideas, and the empathy needed to communicate a vision and get people on board.